-Cannock Chase District Council are now the lead authority for a number of services and have made 9 terminations which will be financed jointly with this Authority.
+Cannock Chase District Council are now the lead authority for a number of services and has made 1 termination which will be financed jointly with this Authority.

 35. External Audit Costs

 The Council has incurred the following costs in relation to the audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Council's external auditors: